CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is a Pull Request?

-When you submit your code
+When you submit your code to show the changes you have made to a code.

 ## Question 12

-What is the Git History log?
+What is the Git History log

-It lets you see into the future
+its the record of the amount of commits made

 ## Question 13